How Important Are Childhood Friends & Can They Stick Around?

 Other red flags that signal the end of your relationship include the desire to ignore your friend's phone calls or, similarly, looking for excuses not to hang out with them.
 If you feel awkward around your friend, or if being around them makes you feel anxious, then these are clear indicators that the friendship is no longer what it used to be, and that it's time to move on.

 Are you missing a childhood friend?
 Do you long for the relationships you had when you were a kid?
-If you feel like you may want to get some of that hurt off of your chest, feel free to reach out to one of our licensed counselors, who are always happy to help or just to listen.
+If you feel like you may want to get some of that hurt off of your chest, feel free to reach out to a licensed counselor today.